maykaltenev/bootstrap-page/README.md

 ### About Project

-This is a web page created with the Bootstrap library.
+This is a web page created with the Bootstrap framework.
 It contains a banner, a navbar, a grid column layout, cards and a footer!
 Feel free to use as you please!
 <br>

 ##### Developed With